MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-to-data-lake-data-adf.md

 ## Generate the manifest.json from the model.json

-1. Go to<!--Via Writing Style Guide.--> [this GitHub repository](https://github.com/t-sazaki/ConvertModelJsonToManifestOriginal) and download it<!--Suggested.--> to your computer.
+1. Go to [this GitHub repository](https://github.com/t-sazaki/ConvertModelJsonToManifestOriginal) and download it to your computer.

 2. Go to ConvertModelJsonToManifest-master/ConvertModelJsonToManifest-master/ConvertModelJsonToManifest.sln.